A Reimagined

 Netherlands-based architecture firm Mecanoo, led by their renowned Creative Director and Founding Partner Francine Houben, is serving as the lead architect for the new building project, in partnership with New York-based architecture firm Marvel as the U.S.-based architect of record and landscape designer.
 Theater, acoustic, and experience consultants Charcoalblue are supporting the project.

-Jeffrey Gibson, Choctaw/Cherokee, and Heather Bruegl, Oneida/Stockbridge-Munsee, are serving as consultants on the building’s relationship to the site and Indigenous values, a key element of the building’s design.
+Jeffrey Gibson, Choctaw/Cherokee, is serving as a consultant on the building’s relationship to the site and Indigenous values, a key element of the building’s design.

 The design team was selected through a competitive, international process led by Susanna Sirefman of Dovetail Design Strategists in 2021.